Introduction

 What is Aluminet Shade Cloth?

-Aluminet Shade Cloth is a product that is constructed of a thin, transparent polyester film combined with an aluminum foil strip.
+Aluminet Shade Cloth is a product made of a thin, transparent polyester film combined with an aluminum foil strip.

 This reflective sun shade material reduces water loss up to 60% by providing maximum shading for crops.